christophersbarrett/mulberry-wiki/Javascript-API.md

 ### mulberry.datasource

-_Defined in: `toura\_app/javascript/toura/Utilities.js`
+*Defined in: `toura\_app/javascript/toura/Utilities.js`*

-`mulberry.datasource(name, prototype)` Creats a datasource using the provided name and prototype.
+Creats a datasource using the provided name and prototype.
 The datasource can be instantiated for application-wide use at application start by subscribing to the `/app/started` topic, or it can be instantiated as needed in individual capabilities or components.
 In either case, the datasource is availalbe at `client.data.DatsourceName`.

     mulberry.datasource('Google', {
       search : function(term) {